lagom/lagom/docs/manual/java/guide/devmode/ConfiguringServicesInDevelopment.md

 # How are addresses bound by services?

 By default, Lagom services bind to `localhost`.

-This address can be changed with the following.
+In Maven, this can be done by modifying the service implementation's pom configuration:

 ```xml
 <plugin>